TEAO BOARD OF DIRECTORS

 Becca GREGORY

-Becca is a versatile creative with a keen eye for all things art, mental health and marketing.
-Becca holds a Communications degree from McMaster University and boasts a diverse portfolio of experience in freelance photography, graphic design, and digital marketing.
+Becca is a versatile creative with a passion for all things art, mental health, and community.
+Becca holds a Communications degree from McMaster University and brings a diverse range of experience in photography, graphic design, and digital marketing.
+She currently works in Social Media Marketing in Toronto, combining her creative skills with strategic marketing to engage diverse audiences.

 amanda j. edwin